clay-boy/code-challenge/README.md

 * INSTALLATION *
-1. Clone the repository grom GitHub using the command git clone https://github.com/plug-keith/code-challenge.
+1. Clone the repository grom GitHub using the command git clone git@github.com:plug-keith/code-challenge.git.
 Enter the link fork the repo then find the ssh link
 2. Open the cloned repository in your code editor.

 * RUNNING THE CODE *
 To run the code you need to have node.js in your machine.
 Then in your terminal input node followed by the js file name and enter to run.
 * NET SALARY CALCULATOR *
 This is a simple Javascript program that calculates an individual's net salary by deducting values of PAYE(TAX), NHIF Deductions, NSSF Deductions and Housing Levy.
 * GETTING STARTED *
 1. Open the salary-calculator.js file in a code editor (i.e: VS CODE ).
 2. Run the program.
 3. Enter the basic salary and benefits when prompted.
 4. The program will calculate and display the net salary after all deductions are done.

-* INSTALLATION *
-1. Clone the repository grom GitHub using the command git clone https://github.com/plug-keith/code-challenge.git
-2. Open the cloned repository in your code editor.

 * RUNNING THE CODE *
 To run the code you need to have node.js in your machine.
 Then in your terminal input node followed by the js file name and enter to run.

 * CHECKING ERROS *
 The program will check for invalid inputs and display error messages when:
 1. The user enters a wrong number for basic salary or benefits.
 2. The user enters a value less than or equal to zero for basic salary or benefits.
 * AUTHOR *
 Keith mwai